 Graduate Credit for Seniors.
 Seniors who are within 28 hours of completing their baccalaureate degree may be eligible to take up to 12 approved credits to be applied toward a Walla Walla College graduate program.
-To apply, students must submit a petition, a copy of their approved senior outline, and an academic transcript to Graduate Council for evaluation.
+To apply, students must submit a petition available in the Office of Graduate Studies, a copy of a degree audit or a copy of their approved senior outline.
 Approval to register is granted only after determination of the student's eligibility for admission to a graduate program and satisfactory completion of necessary course prerequisites.